1970 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Sid Collins served as chief announcer for the 23rd consecutive year.
 Len Sutton served as "driver expert" for the fifth year.
 At the conclusion of the race, Lou Palmer reported from victory lane.
-The entire on-air crew remained mostly consistent from 1966-1969.
+The entire on-air crew remained mostly consistent from 1966 to 1969.
 The broadcast came on-air at 11:30 am local time, with a thirty-minute pre-race show scheduled.
 However, the rain delay increased the pre-race coverage to almost an hour.
 After the death of Bill Dean, Jack Morrow assumed the role of producer.

 The broadcast was carried by over 1,000 affiliates in all fifty states, AFN, the CBC, and reached locations such as Vietnam and had four foreign language translations.
 The broadcast had an estimated 120 million listeners worldwide.

 Among the celebrity interviews Sid Collins conducted in the booth were Edie Adams, Dennis Hulme, Billy Shaw, Chris Economaki (ABC Sports), Larry Bisceglia, Sam Hanks, Pete DePaolo, Bill Holland, Senator Vance Hartke, Tony Hulman, Duke Nalon, Johnnie Parsons, and J. C. Agajanian.
 Astronaut Pete Conrad, who was a fellow passenger with Tony Hulman in the pace car for the second year in a row, was also interviewed during the pre-race coverage.